 5. Keep a clear agenda in mind

-- Opportunity: Begin your presentation by describing the opportunities or difficulties that your customers are missing.
+- Opportunity: Begin your business proposal presentation by describing the opportunities or difficulties that your customers are missing.
 Make it as interesting as possible so that your audience looks forward to seeing the rest of your presentation.

 - Benefits: State the advantages that your customers will get if they listen to the full presentation.